-The National Living Wage is £7.50 per hour from 1 April 2017.
-The National Minimum Wage ranges from £3.50-£7.05 per hour, depending on age and whether or not the person employed is an apprentice.
+From 1 April 2020, the National Living Wage will increase to £8.72 per hour.
+The National Minimum Wage will range from £4.15 to £8.20 per hour, depending on age and whether or not the person employed is an apprentice.

 National Living Wage

-If you are 25 and above and are in the first year of an apprenticeship, the Living Wage does not apply – instead, the minimum you can be paid is £3.50 per hour, as per the National Minimum Wage.
+If you are 25 years old and above and are in the first year of an apprenticeship, the Living Wage does not apply – instead, the minimum you can be paid is £4.15 per hour, as per the National Minimum Wage.

 National Minimum Wage

-The precursor to National Living Wage, the Minimum Wage now only applies to people in employment who are aged 16-24 or are first-year apprentices.
-The rates are:
+The precursor to National Living Wage, the National Minimum Wage now only applies to people in employment who are aged 16-24, or are first-year apprentices.

 |Age||Minimum Wage, per hour|

-*The apprentice rate applies to all apprentices aged 16-18, and apprentices aged 19 and above who are in the first year of their apprenticeship.
-From their second year, apprentices aged 19 and above must be paid the Minimum or Living Wage applicable to their age.
+*Apprentice Rate.
+The Apprentice rate will apply to Apprentices aged 16 to 18 and those aged 19 and over in the first year of their apprenticeship.
+All other apprentices are entitled to the National Minimum Wage for their age.